zprima/zprima/README.md

 ### Hi there 👋

-I'm mostly a **Ruby on Rails** developer.
-I also try out other technologies.
+By day a **Ruby on Rails** developer.
+I also explore mobile and other web technologies, see whats new.
 Check my repositories on Github for all the things I randomly code.
 I also have a [Medium](https://medium.com/@anMagpie) page.
-Feel free to give a me a follow there.

-🌱 I’m currently learning Androiod Develpment with **Jetpack Compose** so I can try to make something exciting with it :star2:<br>
+🌱 I’m currently learning Android Develpment with **Jetpack Compose** so I can try to make something exciting with it :star2:<br>
 🔭 I’m currently working on various apps that would help be better understand Compose

 <!--